envi11/Herse/README.md

  - Macros

 ## Warning
-All of the stuff here is still WIP, so if something doesn't work, please make an Issue or a PR.
+This is not a finished nor serious project, and was mostly just made out of boredom.
+This has a chance to become a serious project in the future, but that is still unlikely.

 ## Requirements
 - Lua 5.1 or later